KTH-DD2480-Fundsoft/pdm/Fundsoft/report.md

 Optional (point 7): Is there something special you want to mention here?

+## Optional point 8: PDM's relation to open source and proprietary software
-Optional (point 8): Where do you put the project that you have chosen in an ecosystem of open-source and closed-source software?
+**Where do you put the project that you have chosen in an ecosystem of open-source and closed-source software?
 Is your project (as it is now) something that has replaced or can replace similar proprietary software?
 Why (not)?
-(Open source vs closed source software)
+(Open source vs closed source software)**

+As the authors explain in the README, PDM is an alternative to existing environment and package managers in Python.
+These include Pipenv, Poetry, and Hatch which are all open sourced projects.
+PDM was created first as a personal project and then grew to a package management tool with features that rivaling projects lack.
+Features like being able to use a custom build backend tool and having support for user-made plugins.

+Since the rivaling projects of PDM are all open sourced, PDM isn't something that replaces or can replace proprietary software.
+The reason why PDM and all its competing projects are open sourced is most likely due to the fact that very few people would ever pay to use a package manager.
+To get many people to use it, it has to be free and to get contributors to help you, it has to be open source.

+The project is under the MIT license which means that it  there are barely any restrictions on how one can use the code.
+Users can ''use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software''[MIT license](https://sv.wikipedia.org/wiki/MIT-licens).
+In an ecosystem of open-source and closed-source software, pdm sits right at the heart of open-source software.